magpylib/magpylib/docs/examples/examples_07_triangularmesh.md

 plt.show()
 ```

-## Example - Pyramid from ConvexHull
+## Example - Pyramid magnet from ConvexHull

 `TriangularMesh` objects are easily constructed from the convex hull of a given point cloud using the classmethod `from_ConvexHull`.
 This classmethod  makes use of the [scipy.spatial.ConvexHull](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.ConvexHull.html) class.
-Note that the Scipy method does not guarantee correct facet orientations if `reorient_faces` is disabled.
+Note that the Scipy method does not guarantee correct face orientations if `reorient_faces` is disabled.

 ```{code-cell} ipython3
 import magpylib as magpy